raul23/pyebooktools/README.rst

    1000100111

-The search for ISBNs starts in the first pages of the document to increase the likelihood that the first extracted ISBN is the valid one.
+The search for ISBNs starts in the first pages of the document to increase the likelihood that the first extracted ISBN is the correct one.
 Then the last pages are analyzed in reverse.
 Finally, the rest of the pages are search.

 Thus, in this example, the first extracted ISBN is the correct one associated with the book since it was found in the first page.